Cards – Harmonized and Powerful Information

 When designing cards, make sure that you define and format the texts on all the cards consistently.
 For details , check out the UI text guidelines for the overview page.

-The card header area is mandatory, and serves three purposes:
+The card header area is mandatory, and serves the following purposes:

 - It indicates what the card is about.